Together-Java/ModernJava/src/boolean/not.md

 # Not

-Booleans can alsobe "negated" using the "not" operator - `!`.
+Booleans can also be "negated" using the "not" operator - `!`.

 ```java
 boolean haveOreosInHouse = true;